hamishdickson/old_hamishdickson.github.io/_posts/2016-05-08-demystifying-fp-part-1.md

 ### Mutable state bad

-Consider this bit of code:
+Consider this equation:

 ```
 x = x + 1
 ```

-Now, you've probably written something like that 100 times in the last year alone, but have you ever thought about it from a mathematical point of view?
+Now, you've probably written a bit of code like that 100 times in the last year alone, but have you ever thought about it from a mathematical point of view?
 Well, let's do it now

 ```
     x = x + 1